ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

     export public_variable;

-The `export` statement needs only variable's name and nothing else.
+The `export` statement must be placed outside of function and needs _only variable's name_ and nothing else.

 Then declare variable's import for other scripts to see, presumably *in the script A header*: